jan-casas/vsc-compute-dash/README.md

 ## Project Structure

-The project is composed of two Docker containers: one for the Node.js project (Rhino Compute server) and one for the Python project (Dash application) https://dash.plotly.com/.
+The project is composed of two Docker containers: one for the Node.js project (Rhino Compute server) and one for the Python project [DASH](https://dash.plotly.com/) web application .
 Both containers communicate within the same network.